Graph-aware Modeling of Brain Connectivity Networks: Empirical Results

 To assess the differences between groups more formally, we perform hypothesis tests.
-First, consider the edge-level effects, testing $H_{0,i}: \beta_1+\eta_{i1} =0$ versus $H_{1,i}: \beta_1+\eta_{i1} \neq 0$ for every edge $i$.
-Results with the Benjamini-Hochberg multiple testing correction method, controlling the false discovery rate (FDR) at $5\%$, are presented in Figure~\ref{fig:sigedge}.
-Both diagonal and block-diagonal $V$ give very similar results with 150 and 149 edge-level differences, respectively, significant after the multiple testing correction.
-148 edges of these 150 and 149 are actually the same edges.
+First, consider testing the edge-level effects, with the null $H_{0,i}: \alpha_1+\eta_{i, 1} =0$ versus alternative $H_{1,i}: \alpha_1+\eta_{i, 1} \neq 0$ for every edge $i$.
+Results with the Benjamini-Hochberg multiple testing correction, controlling FDR at $5\%$, are presented in Figure~\ref{fig:sigedge}.
+Both diagonal and block-diagonal $V$ give very similar results with 150 and 149 significant edge-level differences, respectively; 148 edges out of these two sets are the same.

-We chose the Benjamini-Hochberg correction\citep{Benjamini1995} primarily because it does well on power, but other choices are possible, including methods that control family-wise error rate (FWER) such as Bonferroni's, Holm's \citep{Holm1979}, and Hochberg's \citep{Hochberg1988}, or the Benjamini-Yekuteli method for controlling FDR under dependency \citep{Benjamini2001}.
-In our data, Benjamini-Yekutieli turned out to be very conservative.
+We chose the Benjamini-Hochberg correction primarily because it does well on power, but other choices are possible, including methods that control family-wise error rate (FWER) such as Bonferroni's, Holm's \citep{Holm1979}, and Hochberg's \citep{Hochberg1988}, or the Benjamini-Yekutieli method for controlling FDR under dependency \citep{Benjamini2001}.
+Applying the Benjamini-Yekutieli procedure to our data yielded only 22 significant edges for both diagonal $V$ and block-diagonal $V$; while this procedure is valid under dependency, it is known to be conservative.

 Figure~\ref{fig:braindiff} shows the positive and negative edge differences plotted on the brain.
 Our results generally agree with previous findings on schizophrenia, including a disconnection between the frontal and the temporal cortices \citep{Friston1995, Bullmore2011} and occipito-temporal disconnections \citep{Zalesky2010}.
 Figure~\ref{fig:braindiff} clearly shows the asymmetric connectivity difference between healthy control and schizophrenia for left and right hemispheres, which is also aligned with previous studies \citep{Mitchell2005, Angrilli2009, Ribolsi2014}.